Pierce County CCOs Step in to Help Three-year-old Car Crash Victim

 TACOMA — Upon leaving the scene of an arrest on May 24, Community Corrections Supervisor Angela Stanger and Community Corrections Officer John Faircloth drove past 84th and D Street in Tacoma, and saw a minivan crashed into a telephone pole.
 There were about six people standing around a mother, and her three-year-old child.

 “From a distance we could see that the young mother and her child were injured,” said Faircloth.

-Putting their DOC emergency response training into action, Stanger immediately called 911 to have medical arrive on scene, while Faircloth went to the crash scene and began providing medical attention to the child.
+Putting their Washington Department of Corrections emergency response training into action, Stanger immediately called 911 to have medical arrive on scene, while Faircloth went to the crash scene and began providing medical attention to the child.

 “By speaking to the young mother and child, it was assessed that she was feeling some midsection pain,” said Faircloth “But there was a large lump on the child’s forehead, and we observed that the child was bleeding from the mouth and nose.”